elastic/es2unix/README.md

         curl -s download.elasticsearch.org/es2unix/es >~/bin/es
         chmod +x ~/bin/es

+You can also pin to a particular version from your provisioning tools.

+        curl -s download.elasticsearch.org/es2unix/es-1.6.0 >~/bin/es

 # Usage

 The `es` command takes subcommands and a few options.
 It assumes it's